-The Ohio Bicentennial Commission was looking for a unique way to advertise about it’s upcoming 200 year birthday, and upon seeing a photograph of the beautiful Ohio State Buckeye logo painted on a Hagan family barn, they began to spin the idea for a statewide project.
+The Ohio Bicentennial Commission was looking for a unique way to advertise about it’s upcoming 200 year birthday, and upon seeing a photograph of the beautiful Ohio State Buckeye logo painted on our family barn, they began to spin the idea for a statewide project.

 I had gained local notoriety painting sports logos on old barns in Belmont County, Ohio. my first project was a Chief Wahoo emblem from my favorite team, the Cleveland Indians.
 My talent was recognized at school and was asked to paint the baseball field advertisements, and even the school mascot on the 50 yardline during football season.